philmcnamara/Data-Structures/README.md

 ### Queue

-Implementation is a singly-linked list with two sentinel nodes "head" and "tail"
+Implementation: singly-linked list with two sentinel nodes "head" and "tail"

-Methods:
+**Methods:**

 - Enqueue - Adds a new data element to the back of the queue
 - Dequeue - Removes and returns the element at the front of the queue
 - isEmpty - Returns True if the queue is empty, false otherwise
 - printQueue - Writes the contents of the queue front to back to standard output

+### TwoStackQueue

+Implementation: two stacks

+**Methods**:

+Implements all the above Queue methods with two stacks